 - 1. Inform faculty and students about the requirements, procedures, and deadlines pertaining to qualifying examinations. - 2.
 Distribute questions to student, oversee administration, and distribute completed exam to readers for evaluation. - 3.
 Collect and compile evaluations. - 4.
-Communicate results of the exam to students, advisers, and the Academic and Instructional Services Office.
+Communicate results of the exam to the student, adviser, and place a copy of the results in the student's academic file.